TimeTap23/kolekt/docs/development/COMMERCIAL_SETUP.md

 4. **Expand to other platforms** beyond Threads
 5. **Build a mobile app** for iOS and Android

-Your ThreadStorm commercial deployment is now ready! 🚀
+Your Kolekt commercial deployment is now ready! 🚀